Hadryan/YooMusicPlayer/README.md

 # YooMusicPlayer
 Music Player App with Kotlin.
 Which is a recommended language by Google.

-Welcome to TYoo Music Player open source Android app!
+Welcome to Yoo Music Player open source Android app!
 Hey!
 I have created an online Tutorial Series for this repo on my YouTube Channel